italia/developers.italia.it/_pages/en/gsoc-ideas.md

                 created by members of the Italian Digital Transformation Team and the community.
                 <br />
-                <b>Mentor:</b> Francesco Zaia, with the help of others in the #design team.
+                <b>Mentor:</b> Designers or developers from the Designers Italia team.
                 <br />
-                <b>Expected outcome:</b> A complete implementation of the Web
+                <b>Expected outcome:</b> A complete implementation of the UI Kit
-                Toolkit for Angular.
+                 for Angular.
                 <br />
                 <b>Required skills:</b>
                 <ul>